takeiteasy/ez/README.md

 # ez

 Single header libraries mostly aimed towards game development.
-Recently I found myself reusing several pieces of code and often losing track of which version was the latest.
-So I've compiled them into single-header format to keep track easier.
+I have had trouple keeping track of various bits of code, so I decided to consolidate them here.
+I add to them and modify them as I work on other stuff.

-Simple include the header and define ```EZ[NAME]_IMPLEMENTATION``` (or just ```EZ_IMPLEMENTATION```) in one of your source files.
-There are no dependencies outside of the standard library unless otherwise stated.
+These are for my personal use, however if you'd like to use any of these libraries, define ```EZ[NAME]_IMPLEMENTATION``` (or just ```EZ_IMPLEMENTATION```) in one of your source files.
 If you want to use custom malloc/free calls, define ```EZ_MALLOC``` or ```EZ_FREE``` before including.
 Realloc + calloc are also defined the same way.

 ## Libraries